-The results of soil analysis carried out by NRM on this sample will be included in your annual report.
+The results of soil analysis carried on this sample will be included in your annual report.
 These are also used to calculate various other metrics in the report, including available crop nutrients and efficiency of nutrient uptake.

-OBSERVATION VISIT: (GS10) FULL EMERGENCE
+OBSERVATION VISIT: (GS 10) FULL EMERGENCE (MARCH/APRIL)

 - Record the date of full emergence (GS 10).
-If this is missed please record the growth stage on the date you visit. - Carry out plant counts. - O In at least five locations, using a meter stick or quadrat count the number of plants in a 1 m2 area.
+If this is missed please record the growth stage on the date you visit. - Carry out plant counts. - o In at least five locations, using a meter stick or quadrat count the number of plants in a 1 m2 area.
 If it's easier, use a 0.25 m2 quadrat to count the number of plants and multiply that number by 4 to get the number of plants in 1 square metre.
-Please record the count in each individual location.
-(If your crop is a winter crop and has progressed past making an easy plant count you can count the stubble stems in a 1m2 area just after harvest). - Alternatively, plant counts can be calculated from photographs.
+Please record the count in each individual location. - Alternatively, plant counts can be calculated from photographs.
 Take images at three locations from within the 2ha area entered in the YEN.
 Take the photo from above the crop looking vertically down, showing as wide an area as possible and including an A4 piece of paper flat on the ground for scale.
 See examples in Figure 1.
 Photos will be able to be uploaded using the online data submission portal.

-o Figure 1.
+Figure 1.
 Example photographs for plant population estimate

-OBSERVATION VISIT: (GS 34) START OF NODULATION, FOURTH NODE (APR/MAY)
+OBSERVATION VISIT: (GS 34) START OF NODULATION, FOURTH NODE (APRIL/MAY)

-- Record date of 4th node start of nodulation (GS 34) - Collect a representative leaf tissue sample as below
+- Record date of 4th node start of nodulation (GS 34) - Collect a representative leaf tissue sample, following the method below